HAVIT Blazor Bootstrap

 1. NuGet package #

-Find the Havit.Blazor.Components.Web.Bootstrap package through NuGet Package Manager or install it with following command:
+To incorporate the Havit.Blazor.Components.Web.Bootstrap package into your project, you can use the NuGet Package Manager or execute the following command:

 dotnet add package Havit.Blazor.Components.Web.Bootstrap